-Ryan Banks Academy will reverse this damaging trend by embedding into our model:
+Ryan Banks Academy will reverse this damaging trend by embedding the following into our model:

-- A focus on qualified mental health professionals and mentors to support students in managing emotions, dealing with past traumas, developing relationships, and identifying personal values.
-Instead of the 1:1200 that we often seen in CPS schools, our ratio of mental health professionals to students will be no higher than 1:30.
+- A focus on qualified mental health professionals and mentors to support students in managing emotions, dealing with past traumas, developing relationships and identifying personal values.
+Instead of the 1:1200 ratio that we often see in CPS schools, our ratio of mental health professionals to students will be no higher than 1:30.

 Although our long term vision is for our students to board with us seven days a week, their families will still be an important part of their lives.
 Ryan Banks Academy believes that parents and teachers are co-educators and co-collaborators in the effort to equip our students with the tools needed to succeed in the future.
 Through its personalized and results-oriented focus, Ryan Banks Academy aims to help parents partake in, nurture, and celebrate the success of their children.
 Listed below are the key components of our parental engagement strategy as well as examples of how we will actualize our philosophy:

-Partnership: School staff and parents will be partners in securing the students’ success.
+- Partnership: School staff and parents will be partners in helping the students achieve success..

 - Parent-focused programming: These programs will vary based on the needs of current family members, and will include parenting classes, financial literacy classes, and career counseling.

 - Fundraising support: Ryan Banks Academy parents will engage in activities that support our financial solvency.